jhs/build-couchdb/README.md

 ## Requirements

 You need only a few packages provided by the operating system.
+Copy and paste the commands below.

 On Ubuntu and Debian: